Learn something new every day

 A credit profile is a document which provides information about someone's credit history.
 Credit profiles are used by lenders and other agencies which offer credit to determine someone's creditworthiness, and they are also utilized by prospective landlords and other people who might have an interest in someone's credit history.
-A good credit profile will make it easier for someone to access credit, and a bad credit profile can become a major stumbling block.
+Good credit will make it easier for someone to access credit, while bad credit can become a major stumbling block.

 The profile includes a complete history of the credit accounts someone has open or has held in the past, along with information about their limits, the balances carried on them, and the person's payment history.
 The maximum ever carried on each account will be listed, as will information about late or incomplete payments.
 Old accounts are eventually dropped from a credit profile after a set number of years, classically seven.

 A credit profile also often includes information about someone's employment history, along with listings of any inquiries made about someone's credit.
 If, for example, someone takes out a loan to buy a car, the inquiry from the lender will show up on his or her credit report, and another lender will be able to see that an inquiry was made.
 The inquiry history may be used to determine whether or not credit was granted to someone, or to alert the person reviewing the report to the fact that a new credit account may be in the process of being opened.